 Owner & Administrator

-Meghan served as President of the Chilamate Elementary School Administrative Board for 10 years and she is the Costa Rican Coordinator for World Leadership School (since 2009) and Academic Experiences Abroad (since 2013), World Leadership Foundation Board Member (since 2012) and is an active member of the local women’s group (since 2006).
-She has also continued her studies, at the Peace University, where she has taken courses in Entrepreneurship, Innovation and Social Change, Measuring Impact, Skills for Effective Negotiation, and Educating in the 21st Century, amongst others in a diploma program (Diploma in Social Innovation) that she finished in April 2014 and she is currently working on a Masters degree in educational leadership with the Rioja University in Spain.
+Meghan currently leads the Latin American TeachUNITED team and she served as President of the Chilamate Elementary School Administrative Board for 10 years and she is the Costa Rican Coordinator for World Leadership School (since 2009) and Academic Experiences Abroad (since 2013), World Leadership Foundation Board Member (since 2012) and is an active member of the local women’s group (since 2006).
+She has also continued her studies, at the Peace University, where she holds a Diploma in Social Innovation and Global Leadership.
+And during COVID she finished a Masters degree in educational leadership with the Rioja University in Spain.

 Call: +506-2766-6949 or +506-8842-1171